Instow, Saskatchewan: Demographics

-Instow, like so many other small farming communities throughout Saskatchewan, has struggled to maintain a sturdy population causing Instow to become a complete ghost town with few to no residents.
-Prior to January 1, 2002, Instow was incorporated under village status, but was dissolved into an unincorporated community under the jurisdiction of the Rural municipality of Bone Creek on that date.
+Instow, like so many other small farming communities throughout Saskatchewan, has struggled to maintain a sturdy population causing it to become a complete ghost town with few to no residents.
+Prior to January 1, 2002, Instow was incorporated under village status, but was dissolved into an unincorporated community under the jurisdiction of the Rural Municipality of Bone Creek No. 108 on that date.

 In 2006, Instow had a population of 1 living in 1 dwellings, a 0% decrease from 2001.
 The village had a land area of 0 km2 and a population density of 0 /km2.